araselmir/computer_networking/README.md

 # (B).
 TCP/IP(Transmission Control Protocol/Internet Protocol)
 <h2> What is TCP/IP ?</h2>
 <p>TCP/IP, or the Transmission Control Protocol/Internet Protocol, is a suite of communication protocols used to interconnect network devices on the internet.
 TCP/IP can also be used as a communications protocol in a private computer network (an intranet or an extranet).</p>
 <p>IP is a connectionless protocol, which means that each unit of data is individually addressed and routed from the source device to the target device, and the target does not send an acknowledgement back to the source.
 That’s where protocols such as the Transmission Control Protocol (TCP) come in.
-TCP is used in conjunction with IP in order to maintain a connection between the sender and the target and to ensure packet order.</p>
+TCP is used in conjunction with IP in  to maintain a connection between the sender and the target and to ensure packet .</p>
-<h2>Why called TCP/IP ?</p>
+<h2>Why called TCP/IP ?</h2>
 <p>When the protocols were first implemented, there was no IP, only TCP, which then stood for Transmission Control Program.
 Jon Postel recognized in 1977 that a monolithic protocol was a bad design and the responsibilities of the original protocol were split into layers.
 The new implementation was called TCP/IP.</p>
 <h2>What does TCP/IP do, exactly?
-And how does it work?</p>
+And how does it work?</h2>
 <p>TCP/IP was developed by the U.S. Department of Defense to specify how computers transfer data from one device to another.
 TCP/IP puts a lot of emphasis on accuracy, and it has several steps to ensure that data is correctly transmitted between the two computers.</p>
 <p>Here’s one way it does that.
 If the system were to send the whole message in one piece, and if it were to encounter a problem, the whole message would have to be re-sent.
 Instead, TCP/IP breaks each message into packets, and those packets are then reassembled on the other end.
 In fact, each packet could take a different route to the other computer, if the first route is unavailable or congested.</p>
 <p>